Dvenkateshprasad/Group29/README.md

     Wait until you see `"Please speak"` prompt and start talking, it will stop recording as long as you stop talking.

+### featureModel is present in `./featureModel` folder

+## Feature Model:

+### There is feature_colab.ipyb for viewing all the results

+## USAGE:
+Run `python compare_models.py` to compare different classifiers for the problem.

+Running `python demo.py` shows a menu in which you can choose to predict gender from extracted features, create recording, train model, extract features

+## NOTE:
+### Feature extraction of dataset is done using R as there are no supporting module in python.
+### **You need R for feature Extraction - option 1**
+### There are sample features for test files you can directly test them using features.csv - option 2
+### You can train different models by changing in simple_model.py - option 3

+## Requirements
+### Python
+1. sklearn
+2. matplotlib
+3. pandas
+4. pyaudio
+5. numpy

+### R
+1. tuneR
+2. seewave
+3. warbleR